 If you decide not to send that fare-ill email, vent your spleen here, as a kind of digital 'message in a bottle', if you will, waiting for the right person to read it.

 The title says it all.
-Cheer up a friend or yourself with this naughty summary of work-life.
+Cheer up a friend or yourself with this blunt summary of work-life.

-Simply download an e-story for $7 and print it out, or order a paperback version for $9.72.
+Simply download an e-story and print it out, or order a paperback version.

 The paperback version is 12 pages long (including title and copyright pages), in a handy card size with plenty of space for signatures and messages.